Home Office

-The Home Office (HO), also known (especially in official papers and when referred to in Parliament) as the Home Department, is a ministerial department of His Majesty's Government, responsible for immigration, security, and law and order.
-As such, it is responsible for policing in England and Wales, fire and rescue services in England, visas and immigration, and the Security Service (MI5).
-It is also in charge of government policy on security-related issues such as drugs, counter-terrorism, and ID cards.
+The Home Office (HO), also known (especially in official papers and when referred to in Parliament) as the Home Department, is the United Kingdom's interior ministry.
+It is responsible for public safety and policing, border security, immigration, passports, and civil registration.

+Agencies under its purview include police in England and Wales, Border Force, the Visas and Immigration authority, and the Security Service (MI5).
+It also manages policy on drugs, counterterrorism, and immigration.
 It was formerly responsible for His Majesty's Prison Service and the National Probation Service, but these have been transferred to the Ministry of Justice.

-The Cabinet minister responsible for the department is the Home Secretary, a post considered one of the Great Offices of State; it has been held since October 2022 by Rt Hon Suella Braverman MP.
-The Home Office is managed from day to day by a civil servant, the Permanent Under-Secretary of State of the Home Office.
+The Cabinet minister responsible for the department is the home secretary, a post considered one of the Great Offices of State; it has been held by Shabana Mahmood since September 2025.
+The Home Office is managed from day to day by a civil servant, the permanent under-secretary of state of the home office.

 The expenditure, administration, and policy of the Home Office are scrutinised by the Home Affairs Select Committee.

-Organisation

-The Home Office is headed by the Home Secretary, a Cabinet minister supported by the department's senior civil servant, the permanent secretary.

-As of October 2014, the Home Office comprises the following organisations: